 Canada is a member of the Organisation for Economic Cooperation and Development and the G8.

-Matinée Multilingual offers an affordable French Canadian subtitling service.
+Matinée Multilingual offers an affordable English to French Canadian subtitling service.
 We’ve produced French Canadian subtitles for documentary, film, corporate, web & mobile video.
 Whether you require French Canadian subtitles for YouTube, DVD or broadcast, Matinée Multilingual offers a fresh, flexible approach to French Canadian subtitling that enables you to choose a French Canadian subtitling solution that most closely matches your requirements and your budget.
 We can transcribe audio and translate for subtitle use in over 80 languages; or create French Canadian subtitles for an English programme.
 Our engineers will sync the French Canadian subtitles to video and once approved, the French Canadian subtitles can be delivered as a French Canadian subtitle document or burnt-in to any video format including: MP4, MPEG, WMV or DVD.
-Check out our FAQs for more information about our French Canadian subtitling and captioning services.
+Check out our FAQs for more information about our English to French Canadian subtitling and captioning services.
 Read more…

 French Canadian Transcreation of voice-over scripts, graphics, animations and digital media is made easy with Matinée Multilingual’s French Canadian localisation services.
-Our production studios have been providing a range of French Canadian creative translation services for over 25 years.
+Our production studios have been providing a range of French Canadian audio translation services for over 25 years.
 We culturally adapt all types of media for a native French Canadian audience, at VERY COMPETITIVE PRICES.
 For all your native French Canadian copywriting, voice-over, subtitling, captioning and dubbing services, we’ll supply the solution.
+Read more…

 A supplier you can rely on